stackbit-projects/online-shopping-mauritius-85cc0/content/pages/index.md

 has_more_link: true
 more_link_text: Read more
 seo:
-  title: 'Online Shopping Mauritius: Online Shops & Delivery Services'
+  title: 'Online Shopping Mauritius: Best e-Shops & Delivery Services'
   description: >-
     Your guide to the growing sector of online shopping in Mauritius.
 We have tested and reviewed the best Mauritius online shops & delivery services.